Last Updated: 8/17/21

 When you use a stairstep pattern, you place seams at regular intervals, not random intervals.

-There’s no redeeming aesthetic quality about the H pattern.
+There’s no redeeming aesthetic quality about the H-pattern.
 Sorry to be blunt.

 Picking your Pattern

-Pay homage to our colonial settlers
+Pay homage to our colonial settlers.

-- Lowest installation cost
+- Lowest installation cost.

-- Least amount of waste
+- Least amount of waste.

-- Good for open spaces and rectangular rooms
+- Good for open spaces and rectangular rooms.

-- Order 10% extra for cutting and waste
+- Order 10% extra for cutting and waste.

 Take a 45° twist on the random pattern.

-- It makes small spaces appear larger.
+- Makes small spaces appear larger.

-Elegant European style
+Elegant European style is achievable.